0x00nullSec/Writeups/SiXeS/SiXeS.md

 [...]
 ~~~

-Since they differ in unforseen ways, we can't simply use static addresses in our exploit.
+Since they differ in unforseen ways, we can't simpy use static addresses in our exploit.
 Therefore the whole process of exploit developing will become complicated.

 Let's start with downloading the binary for further analysis.
 Therefore we just close the meterpreter shell mode with ctrl + c and execute the following commands:

 ![](attachments/Clipboard_19.png)

-What we can do next is to analyze the binary with ghidra:
+Next we do a static code analysis of the binary with ghidra and find out that essentially there are 2 functions.
+So let's learn what they do:

 main function:

 ![](attachments/Clipboard_20.png)

+In a nutshell:
 * Takes care of using the SUID
 * Prints the text banner
 * hands over to update_notes() function
 * Prints closing text once function has been completed and closes the programm

 update_notes function:

 ![](attachments/Clipboard_21.png)

+In a nutshell:
 * creates buffer for input (local_118 with 264 Bytes)
 * checks if output file exists and is writable (/home/webmaster/notes.txt)
 * receives user input with vulnerable gets function and stores it to local_118 variable